Faraday's Law and Magnetic Induction: cause and effect, experiment and theory: Introduction

 This situation suggests that \eqref{eqn-induction}, despite its utility, is simply not a good causal representation of the experiment we had in mind.
 To resolve this we need to to make a clear distinction between the causality apparent in an experiment, and the causal interpretation of the mathematical model that is -- necessarily -- only an approximation to that experiment.
-While we would usually hope that these agree, it seems that in the case of Faraday's law they do not.
+While we would usually hope that these agree, it seems that in the case of Faraday's law they do not, and in Sec. \ref{S-experiment} we discuss why (or how) this can be.

 Clearly, it would be desirable for our mathematical description of induction to explicitly show how EMF or electrical current could be generated in a conductor, whether by the varying properties of the magnetic field, or by motion of the conductor within those fields.
 In what follows we try three (non-relativistic) approaches to finding a mathematical model which describes how some property or behaviour of the magnetic flux (or perhaps just the magnetic field) is explicitly attributable as being the \emph{cause} of an EMF.